bkrabach/recipe-executor/recipes/recipe_executor/components/steps/generate_llm/generate_llm_docs.md

 ## LLM Response Format

-The response from call_llm is a FileGenerationResult object:
+The response from `call_llm` is a FileGenerationResult object structure.
+For example:

 ```python
 # FileGenerationResult structure